Introduction to Spectrogram Analysis

 Conveying Time and Frequency: The Spectrogram

 Ultimately, we want to marry the temporal information of the waveform with the incisive frequency-decomposition of the Fourier spectrum; this is exactly the purpose of the spectrogram.
 Depicted below, the spectrogram tells us what notes are being played and when.
 This visualization is a “heat map” whose colors tell us how prominent or quiet any given note is.
-The \(x\)-axis is the temporal axis and the \(y\)-axis conveys information of the frequency content of the recording at a given time.
+The

 The color map used here indicates the most prominent notes with bright yellow, while near-zero amplitudes are dark green.